 1.4.2 present the equal pay index for employees, defined as the percentage difference between the average monthly pay (including bonuses, awards and other benefits) of women and men in the last year, and present information about actions taken to eliminate any pay gaps, including a presentation of related risks and the time horizon of the equality target.
+The principle is not applied.
+Comments of the Company : The principle is not applied in full.
+The target concerning equal pay for women and men is covered by the ESG strategy.
+In the ESRS-compliant sustainability statement for 2024, the Gender Pay Gap was not reported because the topic was not identified as material through the double materiality assessment.
+The area is managed by the organisation and the adjusted gender pay gap is below 5%.

 1.5 Companies disclose at least on an annual basis the amounts expensed by the company and its group in support of culture, sports, charities, the media, social organisations, trade unions, etc. If the company or its group pay such expenses in the reporting year, the disclosure presents a list of such expenses.
+The principle is applied.

-1.6 Companies participating in the WIG20, mWIG40 or sWIG80 index hold on a quarterly basis and other companies hold at least on an annual basis a meeting with investors to which they invite in particular shareholders, analysts, industry experts and the media.
+1.6 Companies participating in the WIG20, mWIG40 or SWIG80 index hold on a quarterly basis and other companies hold at least on an annual basis a meeting with investors to which they invite in particular shareholders, analysts, industry experts and the media.
 At such meetings, the management board of the company presents and comments on the strategy and its implementation, the financial results of the company and its group, and the key events impacting the business of the company and its group, their results and outlook.
 At such meetings, the management board of the company publicly provides answers and explanations to questions raised.
+The principle is applied.

 1.7 If an investor requests any information about a company, the company replies immediately and in any case no later than within 14 days.
+The principle is applied.